The Great Rock 'n' Roll Swindle (album): Production

 By the time the soundtrack was being prepared, Johnny Rotten (Lydon) had left the band and refused to participate in the project.
-Manager Malcolm McLaren was left with a major problem - how to sell a double LP soundtrack with no songs featuring the Sex Pistols' dynamic, original vocalist.
+Manager Malcolm McLaren was left with a major problem — how to sell a double LP soundtrack with no songs featuring the Sex Pistols' dynamic, original vocalist.
 Desperate for a "workaround", McLaren discovered an October 1976 rehearsal session by the original lineup.
-In an effort to keep up their "chops", the band would rehearse during downtime at Wessex Studios while attempting to record the 'Anarchy In The UK' 7" single for EMI with producer Dave Goodman in October 1976.
+In an effort to keep up their "chops", the band would rehearse during downtime at Wessex Studios while attempting to record the "Anarchy in the U.K." 7-inch single for EMI with producer Dave Goodman in October 1976.
 Goodman secretly caught the rehearsal on tape.
 The band ran through some cover songs, many of which were staples at early Sex Pistols shows, along with a few more obscure tracks.
 Unfortunately, the recording was raw and being a simple four-track recording, it was not suitable for commercial release.
 McLaren then decided to take John Lydon's vocal track along with Glen Matlock's (also long gone from the band) original bass track and combine them with newly re-recorded guitar and drum tracks performed by Steve Jones and Paul Cook.
 McLaren suddenly had "new" Sex Pistols material suitable for release and performed exclusively by the original lineup.
 Better still, fans of the band had never heard these recordings.
 This tactic also gave the impression that the original band was still together.
 McLaren used this confusion and the "new" material to market and promote not only the movie soundtrack, but the film itself.
 The original rehearsal recording (without the newly recorded, overdubbed tracks) eventually appeared, in its entirety, on the Sex Pistols Box Set released by Virgin Records in 2002.

 The double album features a significant number of tracks that omit Lydon entirely, most of them written and recorded after he had left the band.
-These include Sid Vicious singing cover songs, two new original songs ("Silly Thing", sung by Cook and "Lonely Boy", sung by Jones), tracks Cook and Jones recorded with Ronnie Biggs, the title track and "Who Killed Bambi?" sung by Edward Tudor-Pole, and numerous novelty tracks including French street musicians playing "Anarchy in the UK" and a medley of several Sex Pistols songs covered by a disco band.
+These include Sid Vicious singing cover songs, two new original songs ("Silly Thing", sung by Cook and "Lonely Boy", sung by Jones), tracks Cook and Jones recorded with Ronnie Biggs, the title track and "Who Killed Bambi?" sung by Edward Tudor-Pole, and numerous novelty tracks including French street musicians playing "Anarchy in the U.K." and a medley of several Sex Pistols songs covered by a disco band.

 Two further tracks were recorded along with "Lonely Boy" and "Silly Thing" between May and July 1978; "Black Leather" and "Here We Go Again".
-While the two songs did not end up on either the film or the soundtrack, both were later released on a 7" single as part of the Sex Pistols "Pistols Pack" 6 single plastic wallet collection (released as a box set in Greece), as well as on the Japanese "The Very Best Of Sex Pistols" LP.
+While the two songs did not end up on either the film or the soundtrack, both were later released on a 7-inch single as part of the Sex Pistols "Pistols Pack" 6 single plastic wallet collection (released as a box set in Greece), as well as on the Japanese The Very Best Of Sex Pistols LP.

 Along with Rotten, people who sang on The Great Rock 'n' Roll Swindle include: